-I. Student Attendance

-A. The nature of the programs at the Tennessee Colleges of Applied Technology is such that it is necessary for every student to attend regularly.
-Excessive interruptions due to absences will have an adverse effect on student progress.

-1. A full-time student enrolled for a full term (72 days) and that has been absent for more than 5.5% (24 hours) of the scheduled hours enrolled will be referred to Student Services for counseling.
-Counseling hours must be prorated for all part-time students and full-time students enrolled for less than a full term.
+- I. Student Attendance - A. The nature of the programs at the Tennessee Colleges of Applied Technology is such that it is necessary for every student to attend regularly.
+Excessive interruptions due to absences will have an adverse effect on student progress. - 1.
+A full-time student enrolled for a full term (72 days) and that has been absent for more than 5.5% (24 hours) of the scheduled hours enrolled will receive written communication alerting the student to the number of hours remaining prior to suspension.
+Available community and institutional resources will be shared to assist students with attendance issues.
+The number of hours of absence triggering notification must be prorated for all part-time students and full-time students enrolled for less than a full term.

-- 2. When a full-time student enrolls for a full term (72 days) and has absences exceeding 9.7% (42 hours) of the scheduled hours enrolled, that student will be suspended.
-Suspension hours must be prorated for all part-time and full-time students enrolled for less than a full term. - A student is considered tardy if not in the classroom at the designated time for class to start. - a.
-5 tardies documented warning by instructor - b.
-6 tardies documented probation by designated authority - c.
-7 tardies referred to Director - 4.
-An attendance record for each student is maintained in the institution office.
+- When a full-time student enrolls for a full term (72 days) and has absences exceeding 9.7% (42 hours) of the scheduled hours enrolled, that student will be suspended.
+A student suspended for attendance may appeal the suspension in writing to the president within three (3) days of receiving notification of the suspension.
+A student appealing suspension of attendance may remain in class until the suspension has been reviewed.
+The number of hours triggering suspension must be prorated for all part-time and full-time students enrolled for less than a full term. - A student is considered tardy if not in the classroom at the designated time for class to start.
+Multiple tardies will result in the following discipline: - a.
+Five (5) tardies Student will be given a written warning by instructor. - Six (6) tardies Student will be placed on probation by the president or the president's designee. - Seven (7) tardies Student will be referred to the president, and may be suspended. - An attendance record for each student shall be maintained in the student information system. - When a student misses three (3) consecutive days without contacting the college, that student will be presumed to have withdrawn from the college. - II.
+Exceptions for Suspension due to Student Attendance - A. In individual cases of extenuating circumstances, the president may make exceptions to the requirement of suspension or presumed withdrawal due to absences.
+The circumstances warranting such exceptions should be fully documented.

-II.
+III.
 Student Progress